 And like anything that is good, art is good for sharing – or as Ally puts it in Beyond Air Guitar, “gifts are given for communal benefit and not just for individuals”.
 It seems to me a fitting part of the Christian life, to make things that deepen our experience of God’s creation, and share them with people.
 I was avoiding saying ‘beauty’ here; but, assuming we see beauty as more than a superficial aestheticism, it is a good thing to bring out the beauty and the mystery of life.
 Not just a good thing – it’s part of our call to stewardship of the world.

 Yes, if we concentrated on this to the detriment of all else in our life, it might be unhealthy.
 Yes, art can be much more than this too.
 Yes, we will have other things we’re hoping to provoke or accomplish through our art.
-But on the other hand, we can take simple joy in making, the same way you can take joy in eating (and sharing) food that you’ve grown and cooked.
+But on the other hand, we can take simple joy in making, the same way you can take joy in eating (and sharing) food that you’ve cooked, or grown.

 Art has a Function Already

-While the act of good creativity is merely a very human experience, culture is simply the fruit of human community.
-You don’t even have to try to make it; we just can’t help ourselves.
+So the act of good creativity is a very human experience.
+And if you put humans together in the same space, the fruit of that human creativity is culture.
+We don’t even have to try to make it; we just can’t help ourselves.
 Practical needs lead to cooperation, and then BOOM: dancing, football, metaphysics, whisky, architecture.
-These things are all our way of figuring out what we mean to each other, rituals of belonging, a yearning for the oneness of the Godhead; our way of digging deeper into this weird thing called existence.
+These things are all our way of figuring out what we mean to each other, rituals of belonging, a yearning for the oneness of the Godhead; our way of digging deeper into this weird thing called existence, and community.

 Just as plumbing is totally indispensable in our homes, yet we are rarely aware of it, so art fulfils an important function in our lives, in creating the atmosphere in which we live, in giving us the words to speak, in offering us the framework in which we can see and grasp things… even without our noticing it.

-I’ve been thinking of those people who feel a pressure to fit their art into a more accepted ‘spiritual’ container, like writing worship songs.
-But at most Sputnik events, we also meet people who have discounted their own gifts altogether, or feel they don’t know how to pick up their craft again, or who are discouraged that pursuing art won’t lead to worthwhile success.
+At most Sputnik events, aside from those who are longing for permission, we also meet people who have discounted their own gifts altogether, or feel they don’t know how to pick up their craft again, or who are discouraged that pursuing art won’t lead to worthwhile success.

 Sputnik exists for these people, who want to pursue excellence in their craft.
 But sometimes we need to ditch the weighty expectations and loosen ourselves up to just create.
 Making culture is what we do.
 The only ‘wrong’ way to approach art is to not make it, or to keep it entirely to yourself.